 We're really lucky to have such a supportive, friendly team in the Early Years.
 This year we have two wonderful Teaching Assistants who be supporting the children throughout the year.
 Our Nursery class will be supported by Mrs Woodall-Williams (pictured left) and Miss Woodhams (pictured right).

 Below there are some links to some useful information to help you and your child in Nursery.
 You'll find letters, curriculum information and copies of our timetable.
 If there's any other information you'd like but can't find, please let me know.

 All of the work we do in Nursery goes towards developing your child in the 7 key areas of learning; Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World, and Expressive Arts and Design.

 All of our work in these areas will be documented by photographs, mark making, artwork and other pieces of evidence in Learning Journeys.
 Your child will work in groups each day completing guided maths and writing activities, as well as a daily Letters and Sounds or RWI (phonics) session to develop their reading and listening skills.
 These activities will develop key skills for your child, as well as being fun and interesting to engage them with their learning.

-We also follow the ‘Cornerstones’ curriculum, which is a thematic approach to delivering aspects of the curriculum.
+We also follow the a 'creative curriculum', which is a thematic approach to delivering aspects of the curriculum.
 We have a different topic each half-term, and provide lots of stimulating activities for your child to chose and explore based around this topic.